xurong-liang/COMS6200/README.md

-# COMS6200 Project
+# COMS6200 Project - The University of Queensland

-This repo is for Sem 2, 2022 group project - Machine Learning based Network Intrusion Detection.
+This repo is created for Sem 2, 2022 COMS6200 group project - Machine Learning based Network Intrusion Detection.

 ***